keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 Create the following file: `controllers/opsovereasy_controller_test.go`

-Add the following contents to the file:
+Copy the following contents of test implementation stub to the file:

 ```golang
 package controllers